 Health and Welfare Problems due to Conformation

 (Body shape and physical characteristics)

 - The show type GSD sometimes has a steeply sloping back and very angulated hind quarters.
-There is concern that this may lead to orthopaedic complications.
+This may lead to orthopaedic complications.

 - The more old fashioned type (previously known as the Alsatian) is more natural looking and somewhat heavier.
 The modern working GSD is super athletic dog but because of his high working drive, probably would not make a suitable pet dog.
 Bear this in mind when choosing your breeder and puppy.

-- Hip dysplasia (malformation of the hip joints causing pain and disability): breed mean score 15.4 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 14.5 (parents should be lower)

 - Bitches under 2 years not to produce a litter